Skip to content

 You might have noticed the stretch of Main Street filled with some of the most extraordinary pieces of architecture: The T.B.
 Ripy Mansion, Dowling Hall, Witherspoon/McBrayer House, Earnie Ripy House and the Bond/Routt Cabin are all steeped in bourbon and Anderson County history.
 Stop in to the Visitors Center or the Anderson History Museum to pick up a map or learn more about these families and the homes “Built by Bourbon”.

 Looking for a place to stay within a short distance of downtown?
-Check out these options: Trail Suites Inn, Lawrenceburg Inn, The Neat House, Double Shot on Main, the Homestead, The Oak Lodge, Bourbon Trail Bungalow, Best Western Inn, and the Stubborn German House.
+Check out these options: Trail Suites Inn, Lawrenceburg Inn, The Neat House, Double Shot on Main, The Oak Lodge, Bourbon Trail Bungalow, Best Western Inn, and the Stubborn German House.